junepil/convolution/README.md

 ## Notes

-- Use `--mem` and/or `--mem-per-cpu` in your SLURM scripts to avoid OOM on very large matrices; memory use can be substantial (input + output + working buffers).
+- Use `--mem` or `--mem-per-cpu` in your SLURM scripts to avoid OOM on very large matrices; memory use can be substantial (input + output + working buffers).
 - On systems without `mpicc` in `PATH`, load your site’s MPI module (e.g., `openmpi/5.0.5`) or use vendor wrappers (`cc/CC/ftn` on Cray, `mpiicc` with Intel MPI).